 Colombian Representation at Cannes

-abril 16 - mayo 31 / 2023
+Pantalla Colombia No.: 122abril 16 - mayo 31 / 2023

 Colombia had a strong presence at the 76th edition of the Cannes Festival with two notable entries.
 The animated short film La perra (The dog), directed by Carla Melo, competed in the Official Competition, while the restored version of Amor, mujeres y flores,(Love, Women, and Flowers) by Marta Rodríguez and Jorge Silva, was featured in Cannes Classics.
-Proimágenes Colombia accompanied the Colombian delegation, and the Colombian stand received the Coup de Cœur Award at the third edition of the Pavilion Design Award in the Marché du Film.
+Proimágenes Colombia accompanied the Colombian delegation, and the Colombian stand received the Coup de Cur Award at the third edition of the Pavilion Design Award in the Marché du Film.

 In co-production with Arte France, La perra is brought to life by Evidencia Films and June Films.
 The talented team behind the film includes Andrea Muñoz for animation and inking, Julián Arias, Gabriela Otálora, Sergio Román, and Paola Cuéllar for color and inking, Santiago Guevara and Pablo Quiroga for artistic research, Juan Camilo Fonnegra for compositing, Juan Sebastián Quebrada for editing, Juan Andrés Urueña for assistant directing, Juan Camilo González González for assistant directing, and Ana Winograd for production direction, among others.